What is the best vacuum to buy for your cleaning business? This is a very common question.

 2. Ability to change from carpet to hard floors seamlessly.

-When your cleaning, you do not want to have to spend much time transitioning from carpet to hard floors.
+When you’re cleaning, you don’t want to have to spend much time transitioning from carpet to hard floors.
 Your goal is to vacuum the entire house at 1 time.

 If you are using more than one vacuum or have to take several steps to transition vacuums it will take up extra time.
-Your goal is to clean as quickly as possible, while maintaining high quality.
-So you do not want to take up extra time transitioning from vacuuming hard floors and carpet.
+Your goal is to clean as quickly as possible while maintaining high quality.
+So you do not want to take up extra time transitioning from vacuuming hard floors and carpets.

-I recommend a vacuum with a bag-less canister.
+I recommend a vacuum with a bagless canister.
 It is important to dump your vacuum canister after each cleaning service.
-This is where a bag-less canisters are easier and more ideal for a cleaning service.
+This is where bagless canisters are easier and ideal for a cleaning service.